ozerozdogan/career-advisor/README.md

-# 🚀 Career Advisor - AI-Powered Career Roadmap Generator
+# Career Advisor - AI-Powered Career Roadmap Generator

 ![Career Roadmap Generator](https://img.shields.io/badge/Status-Prototype-orange)
 ![Next.js](https://img.shields.io/badge/Next.js-Framework-blue)
 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-Styling-blueviolet)
 ![OpenRouter](https://img.shields.io/badge/OpenRouter-AI_Integration-brightgreen)

-This project helps users generate detailed career roadmaps for various job titles using OpenRouter API.
+A web application that helps users define their desired career paths and provides AI-generated learning roadmaps, beautifully visualized with ReactFlow.
+Built with Next.js, Tailwind CSS, and integrated with OpenRouter API for dynamic roadmap generation.
+The application generates detailed, interactive career roadmaps with hierarchical skill structures, color-coded by importance levels, allowing users to explore the skills, technologies, and knowledge areas required for their target roles.

 > **⚠️ Note:** This is a prototype project currently in development.
 It was developed with assistance from [Cursor](https://cursor.com/).
 The application does not include usage/error logging or rate limiting features at this stage.
 As this is an early version, some features may be incomplete or subject to change.